Hedaox/ninjinentities/README.md

 # Saga files

-You also can use my personnal MainDBC.json for having an already made saga with this mod : https://github.com/Hedaox/ninjinentities/releases/download/1.1.0.0/SagaFiles.rar
+You also can use my personal MainDBC.json for having an already made saga with this mod : https://github.com/Hedaox/ninjinentities/releases/download/1.1.0.0/SagaFiles.rar

-In the rar file you can found an english and french version of my saga, and also a config file that I recommand for using with this mod.
+In the rar file you can found an English and French version of my saga, and also a config file that I recommend for using with this mod.
 You will have to put the saga file in the "world/data/missions" folder, and the config file in ".minecraft/config".

 # Licensing